 In a 1500's duel when one man challenged another to a duel, as you may know, the other man got to 'choose his weapon' and they meant it.
 They could chose nearly any weapon.
 Sometimes it would be a joust.
 They would go immediately to the downs for the joust.
 Not days later, it was right then and whoever was there saw it.

-The joust would end really fast with one man horribly mangled.
+The joust would end really fast, occasionally with one man horribly mangled.
 The lances were the heavy lances without the tip. **

-So I fantasized that both these men were fighting over me.
+Two men once arrived to prove their manhood with a joust.
+I was soon fantasizing that both these men were fighting over me.
 In my own mind I had become a fair princess that held men spellbound with my beauty.
 Such beauty as would make them fight to deserve my 8 year old hand in marriage.
-They had become princes in my mind so that my heart could be only be won by one who would merit such a prize as myself.
+They had become princes in my mind so that my heart could be only be won by the one who would merit such a prize as myself.
 You see, in a joust it was not so much skill as justice according to God that determined the winner.
 Hence fate was going to determine which of these two men deserved me.

 I knew that I was the princess he was fighting for and that I had caused his death.